 3. Be prepared for a long wait for your luggage.

-DPS is renowned for their slow baggage handling, so the best option is to get through immigration as quickly as possible and take a bathroom break afterwards in the baggage and customs hall.
+Bali Airport is renowned for its slow baggage handling, so the best option is to get through immigration as quickly as possible and take a bathroom break afterwards in the baggage and customs hall.

 Checked luggage will come out onto the conveyors slowly.
 Painfully slowly, with 20 minutes considered fast and up to an hour is normal.